Azure/Commercial-Marketplace-SaaS-Accelerator/docs/Installation-Instructions.md

 ## Troubleshooting issues

-The Provisioning servie and the Publisher solution are configured to log the activity to console ( when running locally ).
+The provisioning application and the publisher application are configured to log the activity to console ( when running locally ).
 The logs are available via **Log Stream** when the applications are running in Azure as app services.
 Logs in Azure can be viewed by following the below steps:

 1. Log on to https://portal.azure.com